roelium/Hotel-AI-Assistant-backend/README.md

 This is the backend part of a fullstack hotel management system with AI assistant that can interact with booking data.
 The main purpose is for educational/experimental to show case the usage of Langchain4J in interacting with java functions through tooling capabilities.

+**Tech stack**

+Frontend: React, Javascript, Typescript

-Tech stack: Java, Spring Boot, MySQL, AWS S3 bucket, JWT token, Langchain4j, Open AI API
+Backend: Java, Spring Boot, MySQL, AWS S3 bucket, JWT token, Langchain4j, Open AI API

-feature:
+**feature**

 common: login, register